GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-08-25-detecting-assignments-in-the-ast.md

 ## More advanced assignment detection

 Assignments, or more specifically the writing to variables, can have multiple forms.
+If you want to be able to spot all write operations, you need to know the forms they can have and you need methods that detect them.

+### All write operations

 In Java, can can group them under the following categories:

 |Tree|JCTree|Tree.Kind|JCTree.Tag|
 |---|---|---|---|